 - Sign up for workshop and ongoing public speaking course

-But someone else might come along looking for a good persuasive speech topic and pick "Voice Matters" too.
+Someone else might come along looking for a good persuasive speech topic and pick "Voice Matters" too.
 This time the treatment goes like this:

-Audience: Job seekers
+Audience: job seekers

 Speaker Credibility: senior recruitment specialist for a major firm in town

 Speech Angle: to persuade listeners that their telephone voice, (how they say what they say), is their initial calling card to getting an interview

 Specific Speech Purpose: to have the seekers sign up for course on telephone skills to get the appointment they need